ayush1470/speech_threat_chatbot/README.md

 # Speech Threat Chatbot Model (Flask API for Speech-to-Threat Analysis)

 This Flask-based API processes audio files, converts speech to text, and analyzes the text for potential threats using an AI-powered chatbot.
 The system assigns a threat score (1 to 5) and detects potentially dangerous messages.
+The chatbot also answers follow-up questions like generating Helpline numbers for women in India.

 ## Features
 - **Chatbot**: Generates responses to questions provided by user using Microsoft ChatGPT 3.5 LLM tool provided by aiXplain.